keelefi/cv/README.md

 # Dependencies

-To build, you need to install the following dependencies:
+To build on Ubuntu 20.04, you need to install the following dependencies:

-    $ sudo apt install texlive-latex-base
+    $ sudo apt install texlive-latex-base texlive-latex-extra texlive-latex-recommended

 # Building